srevrtt/srevrtt/README.md

 # About Me
-👋 Hello!
-My name is Srevrtt and I have a passion for game development.
+Hello!
+My name is Srevrtt (pronounced "sir everett"), and I am passionate about mainly game development and UI design/desktop app development.
 I am 15 years old and have been coding since I was 8.
 I am interested in creating game engines and GUI applications from scratch.

+So yeah, that's it.
+I'm not going to put anything cringy aside from my Github stats to flex on other developers for how bad I am at this lol...

 # Github Stats